connexcs/docs/docs/ingress-routing.md

 ```
 ## Missing BYE Protection

-A VoIP call is stateful, however its protocol is stateless.
+A VoIP call is stateful, though its protocol is stateless.
 This means that both sides of the conversation have to be told when to finish the call.
-They do this with a BYE message, if the BYE message goes missing, then the call will continue forever, we have the following preventions in place to stop this happening.
+They do this with a BYE message.
+If the BYE message goes missing, the call will continue forever.
+The following are the methods we use to stop that from happening.

-## Maximum Duration

-In the event that a BYE gets missed, the Maximum Duration will be the maximum amount of time that the call will be allowed to exist before being terminated.
+* **Maximum Duration**--If a BYE gets missed, Maximum Duration is the maximum amount of time that the call will be allowed to exist before being terminated.

-## Time-out Methods

-* SIP Ping
+* **Time-out Methods**

-This sends a SIP packet to the remote end of the conversation roughly every 30 seconds.
+    * **SIP Ping:** This sends a SIP packet to the remote end of the conversation roughly every 30 seconds.
 This helps to check if the other side is still aware of an ongoing conversation.
 If this is not received back, or is told that the conversation is not active then it shuts off the call.
 Note: Asterisk does not have SIP Ping (OPTIONS) enabled as default, if your customer / carrier is using Asterisk you may need to disable this if they dont have it enabled on their side as calls will tipically disconnect after 30 seconds.

-* RTP Time-out

-Another way to check for an active call is to detect if there is audio passing.
+    * **RTP Time-out:** Another way to check for an active call is to detect if there is audio passing.
 If there is no audio passing for a pre-set interval, our RTP array will notify the switch and instruct it to terminate the call.

-**Note:** this will not work if RTP Mode is set to: direct.
+This won't work if RTP Mode is set to: direct.

 ## Profit Assurance

-If you wish to check every call to ensure it is profitable you can enable Profit Assurance here.
-This is very useful for A-Z routes or NPA-NXX rate cards, however if you have a very simple rate card, where you know you will always be profitable on ALL upstream routes, you can disable this.
+To check if calls are profitable, enable Profit Assurance here.
+It is useful for A-Z routes or NPA-NXX rate cards, however if you have a very simple rate cards that are profitable on ALL upstream routes.

-The default option here is disabled, as Enabled can add additional PDD to the call while the checks take place.
+The default option is `Disabled`; note that `Enabled` can add additional PDD to the call.

 ## Lock Parent Card

-If you wish to lock a particular rate card from the list of providers you have added, you can choose this option.
-This will allow only the rate cards which have been selected.
+To lock a rate card from the list of providers you have added, choose this option.
+This allows only the rate cards that have been selected.

 ## Exclude Parent Cards

-If you wish to access rate cards from all the providers on your list except for one particular rate card that has to be excluded you can choose this option.
+To  exclude access to one or more of the rate cards from providers on your list, choose this option.

 ## ScriptForge

-The PHP ScriptForge allows your own custom code to be run from within the ConnexCS platform.
+The PHP ScriptForge allows for custom code to run from within the ConnexCS platform.
+For more information see the [ScriptForge] page.

-## RTP Proxy Modes
+## RTP Proxy

-When a call is established between customer and provider, there are two ways in which the audio can be set-up.
+When a call is established between customer and provider, audio can be set-up in one of two ways:

 |  |      **With RTP Proxy**      |  **Without RTP Proxy** |
 |----------|:-------------:|------:|